 Tories pledge to abolish red tape

 IN A surprise move which echoes government policy, Shadow Agriculture Minister Tim Yeo has launched his own campaign to cut red tape in the countryside.

-Mr Yeo told the Conservative Party conference in Blackpool yesterday afternoon that he wanted to go further than promising what the next Tory government would do.
+Mr Yeo told the Conservative Party conference in Blackpool on Wednesday afternoon that he wanted to go further than promising what the next Tory government would do.